NGWPC/nhf-builds/docs/builds/POI_gages_builder.md

 * build_usgs_gages_from_kmz() scans a folder of USGS KML-in-KMZ files and extracts points + site_no.

+* The source files are already provided.
+However, they can be downloaded by  users from this [link](https://waterwatch.usgs.gov/?m=stategage).

 * Result becomes the initial gages GeoDataFrame.

 ### 2-USGS live (SHP)

 * merge_usgs_shapefile_into_gages() reads several USGS shapefiles and adds missing sites.

+* The shapefiles are already provided as source files.
+However, the user can download them form this [link](https://waterwatch.usgs.gov/index.php?id=wwds_shp).

 * With update_existing=True, it overwrites geometry/name/state for matching site_no when the shapefile has better data.